Is This Content Helpful?

 For each step of the operation, database transactions are started and stopped for each table being compressed.
 The transaction verifies each table is consistent during each step of the process.

-An example why one might want to stop a compress operation is, if the compress has been running for an extend period of time it might be preventing users from connecting to the instance, prior to ArcSDE release 9, or the compress operation is consuming a large amount of system resources.
+An example for stopping or cancelling a compress operation is, if the compress has been running for an extend period of time it might be preventing users from connecting to the instance, prior to ArcSDE release 9, or the compress operation is consuming a large amount of system resources.